 - Positive Parenting Program (Triple P) – For primary caregivers of children aged 18 months to 12 years old.
 Following the Triple P model, the practitioner aids caregivers in addressing problematic behaviors in children.
 The program is generally a total of four sessions, conducted in 1-on-1 format by appointment only.

 - Pregnant and Parenting Teens – Provides pregnant and parenting teens access to all Day Center services.
 Child care is available while parent is engaged in on-site services.

 - Family Literacy Group – Children and adults are given the opportunity to explore books and story-telling together in a supportive environment which caters to all reading levels.

-Transitional Residence Program – A one year transitional residential program, with potential for time extension, for up to five homeless individuals.
+Transitional Housing Program – A one year transitional residential program, with potential for time extension, for up to five homeless individuals.
 It is designed for those who are homeless and working toward regaining self-sufficiency.
 Program participants will be supported by a Case Manager as they work toward independence in all aspects of life including: